 Seeing the golf course from a new perspective

-Sometimes it’s simply about expanding what can be seen.
+Sometimes, it’s simply about expanding what can be seen.
 The comparison I like to make is with moisture meters.
 All of this “What the Tech?” and “Gadgets and Gizmos” stuff that we talk so much about really took off with the advent of portable moisture meters.
-The moisture meter became a game changer because it has allowed superintendents to “see” beneath the surface of their greens to an extent that was not possible before.
-This device clearly revealed far more than could be seen by anyone, no matter how many hours were spent walking on and examining greens.
+The moisture meter became a game changer because it allowed superintendents to “see” beneath the surface of their greens to an extent that was not possible before.
+This device revealed far more than could be seen by anyone, no matter how many hours were spent walking on and examining greens.

 Figure 1.
 The images here were all taken on the same UAV flight over wetting agent research plots at the University of Arkansas’ agricultural research center in Fayetteville: (A) ground level, (B) approximately eye level, (C) above eye level, and (D) above the height of surrounding trees.
 Photos by Daniel O’Brien

 Through technology, scouting became more precise, because the additional, valuable information translated directly to turfgrass health and necessary maintenance practices.
 In a similar way, aerial images from drones offer powerful and unique visuals that just can’t be replicated by standing on the ground (Figure 1, above).

 It is important to point out the limitation of our moisture meter comparison.
 While snapshots (or videos) taken from drones provide valuable information for scouting, these images alone are not objective data in the same sense as volumetric water content (VWC) measurements taken with a moisture meter are.
 If it’s true data that you’re after (and not just images), that will require a more systematic approach.